omkamal/RepData_PeerAssessment1/PA1.md

 ```

+### Maximum highest average steps accross all days
 The 5-minute interval, that have the __highest average__ across all the days in the dataset, is interval __835__

 ## Imputing missing values
+The strategy for imputing missing values is to fill in missing steps in a certain interval with the __mean__ steps computed for the same interval across all days.
+That is done using the __apply__ command.

 ```r
 no_missing_values <- sum(is.na(raw_data$steps))